ktaranov/sqlserver-kit/SQL Server Version.md

 [830860 FIX: The performance of a computer that is running SQL Server 2000 degrades when query execution plans against temporary tables remain in the procedure cache]:http://support.microsoft.com/kb/830860/
 [830262 FIX: Unconditional Update May Not Hold Key Locks on New Key Values]:http://support.microsoft.com/kb/830262/
 [830588 FIX: Access violation when you trace keyset-driven cursors by using SQL Profiler]:http://support.microsoft.com/kb/830588/
-[830366 FIX: An access violation occurs in SQL Server 2000 when a high volume of local shared memory connections occur after you install security update MS03-031]:http://support.microsoft.com/kb/830366/
-[830395 FIX: An access violation occurs during compilation if the table contains statistics for a computed column]:http://support.microsoft.com/kb/830395/
-[828945 FIX: You cannot insert explicit values in an IDENTITY column of a SQL Server table by using the SQLBulkOperations function or the SQLSetPos ODBC function in SQL Server 2000]:http://support.microsoft.com/kb/828945/
 [829205 FIX: Query performance may be slow and may be inconsistent when you run a query while another query that contains an IN operator with many values is compiled]:http://support.microsoft.com/kb/829205/
 [829444 FIX: A floating point exception occurs during the optimization of a query]:http://support.microsoft.com/kb/829444/
 [821334 FIX: Issues that are resolved in SQL Server 2000 build 8.00.0859]:http://support.microsoft.com/kb/821334/